JamesYang007/autoppl/README.md

 AutoPPL is a C++ template library providing high-level support for probabilistic programming.
-Using operator overloading and expression templates, AutoPPL provides a generic framework to specify probabilistic models and apply inference algorithms on them.
+Using operator overloading and expression templates, AutoPPL provides a generic framework for specifying probabilistic models and applying inference algorithms.

 ## Features